We’re taking a look into those intense, incredible first three months—and how parents can prepare.

 Take your time.

 Your body will start to heal over the first six weeks, but don’t worry if it takes you a little more or less time.
 Every mom is on her own schedule, and you should always feel comfortable reaching out to your doctor if you aren’t sure about your recovery.
 Once you’re home and feeling up to it (at least ten days if you’ve had a C section), taking your baby out for gentle, slow walks in a baby carrier is a great way to start rebuilding physical stamina and upping your activity levels.
 Not to mention, babies love the close contact and movement!
 Once your doctor has cleared you for exercise at your six-week appointment, you can begin resuming your regular exercise schedule—but remember that your body has been through a lot and may need a gradual re-entry.
-Taking your time also means taking a little time for yourself—our Relaxing Body Set is a bathtime ritual designed with pregnant and postpartum moms in mind, with its Zen-inducing aroma of citrus (clinically shown to chill you out!) and clean, moisturizing ingredients that are great for mamas’ delicate skin.
+Taking your time also means taking a little time for yourself—our Belly Butter is full of moisturizing ingredients that are great for mamas’ delicate skin.

 Find your support system.